honeycombio/supervised-collector/RELEASING.md

 # Releasing

 - Update `CHANGELOG.md` with the changes since the last release.
+- Update the `dist.version` in `builder-config.yaml` to match the tag you'll use.
 - Commit changes, push, and open a release preparation pull request for review.
 - Once the pull request is merged, fetch the updated `main` branch.
 - Apply a tag for the new version on the merged commit (e.g. `git tag -a v1.2.3 -m "v1.2.3"`)